the-boshi/PolyQuant/README.md

 ## Overview
 PolyQuant is a machine-learning pipeline for modeling **trade-level predictive edge** in the Polymarket prediction-market ecosystem.
-Each trade is transformed into a rich feature vector representing:
+Each trade is transformed into a feature vector representing:

-- user behavior
+- user behavior statistics
-- market microstructure
+- market behavior statistics
 - rolling 1h windows
 - user-in-market dynamics
 - time / temporal context
-- calibrated price-based signals

 The goal is to predict: